pauladelosh/support-tools/ratools/README.md

 RA_INITIALS="XYZ" <br>
 source ~/{path-to-support-tools}/ratools/ra_functions.sh

+Note that with every update to the ra_functions.sh file, you will need to source .bash_profile in any terminal window currently open.

 Core/Module Update Functions
 --------------------
 These are functions which allow for the rapid installation/updating of core and modules.
 They are located in the ra_functions.sh file.